Treasury risk – introduction

 SIG holds significant investment assets, being principally cash deposits and derivative assets.
 Strict policies are in place in order to minimise counterparty credit risk associated with these assets.

-A list of approved counterparties is maintained.
+A list of approved deposit counterparties is maintained.
 Counterparty credit limits, based on published credit ratings and CDS spreads, are in place.
 These limits, and the position against these limits, are reviewed and reported on a monthly basis.

 Sovereign credit ratings are also monitored, and country limits for investment assets are in place.
 If necessary, funds are repatriated to the UK.